Ahmed El-Sharkawy

 Conducting an extensive legal assessment for a tech giant on the lunch of its media platform in Egypt.

-Advising a number of media companies on compliance and on the licensing regime under the Media Law and its executive regulations.
+A number of media companies on compliance and on the licensing regime under the Media Law and its executive regulations.

-Advising a tech giant on the legal aspects of deploying artificial intelligence software in Egypt.
+A tech giant on the legal aspects of deploying artificial intelligence software in Egypt.

-Advising Nestle on the acquisition of Pfizer nutrition business and the sale of its chilled dairy business in Egypt to Best Cheese Company as part of Nestlé’s worldwide joint venture with Lactalis.
+Nestle on the acquisition of Pfizer nutrition business and the sale of its chilled dairy business in Egypt to Best Cheese Company as part of Nestlé’s worldwide joint venture with Lactalis.

-Advising several multinational technology companies on the new Cybercrimes Law.
+Several Multinational Technology companies on the new Cybercrimes Law.

-Advising several multinational technology companies on the intermediary liability of online platforms under Egyptian Law.
+Several Multinational Technology companies on the intermediary liability of online platforms under Egyptian Law.

 Conducting an extensive legal assessment on the ride hailing regulations in Egypt, including marketing and employment aspects.

-Advising a leading tech company on the launch of its gift cards, including licensing requirements under the Central Bank regulations, the nature of the topped-up funds, the nature of the relationship with customers, and the treatment of unclaimed properties.
+A Leading Tech Company on the launch of its gift cards, including licensing requirements under the Central Bank regulations, the nature of the topped-up funds, the nature of the relationship with customers, and the treatment of unclaimed properties.

-Advising LC Waikiki, Defacto and Azadea group on various aspects of their business including their online platforms.
+LC Waikiki, Defacto and Azadea group on various aspects of their business including their online platforms.

 Education and Memberships